Camborne: Church history

 Camborne's parish church is dedicated to St Martin and St Meriadoc: it is entirely of granite, of 15th century date, but incorporating earlier structural features, including a Norman chevron stone in the west wall of the north aisle found in 2009 and is listed Grade I. St Martin was added to the original dedication to St Meriadoc in the 15th century.
 There is a western tower about 60 feet high containing eight bells (with a clock before 1882) and the aisles are identical in design: the building was gutted and restored in 1861-62 and an outer south aisle was added in 1878–79 to a design by James Piers St Aubyn.
 The church was re-opened on 7 August 1879 by Edward Benson, the Bishop of Truro.

 An inscribed altar stone found at Chapel Ia, Troon (now set up as the Lady Chapel altar in the parish church), and dated to the 10th or 11th centuries, attests to the existence of a settlement then.
 It is inscribed 'Leuiut iusit hec altare pro anima sua'.
 The chapel of St Ia was recorded in 1429 and a holy well was nearby.
 The site was called Fenton-ear (i.e. the well of Ia).
-The stone is very similar to one now used as the mensa of the Lady Chapel altar at Treslothan Parish Church, formerly used from c.1841 to 1955 as the base for a sundial in the grounds of Pendarves House.
+The stone is very similar to one now used as the mensa of the Lady Chapel altar at Treslothan Parish Church, formerly used from c.
+1841 to 1955 as the base for a sundial in the grounds of Pendarves House.

 Camborne churchyard contains a number of crosses collected from nearby sites: the finest is one found in a well at Crane in 1896 but already known from William Borlase's account of it when it was at Fenton-ear.
 Arthur Langdon (1896) records six crosses in the parish, including two at Pendarves, two at Trevu and one outside the institute.
 There is a cross at Camborne Park Recreation Ground.

 Two other chapels are known to have existed in the medieval period: one not far from the parish church was dedicated to Our Lady and St Anne and one at Menadarva (derived from Merther-Derwa) was one of Celtic origin dedicated to St Derwa, Virgin, but mentioned in 1429.

 Transport

+Road

 The A30 trunk road now by-passes the town around its northern edge.
 The old A30 through the town has become the A3047.